ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Law-school_grads.txt.md

 Asher said.
-Sixty-six percent of law students surveyed nationally in 2002 said that debt kept them from considering a job with groups like
-<ignore  id='undefined'>Colorado</ignore> Legal Services, said a study by the National Association
-for Law Placement.
+Sixty-six percent of law students surveyed nationally in 2002 said that debt kept them from considering a job with groups like Colorado Legal Services, said a study by the National Association for Law Placement.
 And 68 percent of public-interest employers reported difficulty in recruiting attorneys.
 In 2001, median private law school tuition was about $23,000 a